darlinghq/darling/.github/ISSUE_TEMPLATE/misc_bug.md

 ---
 name: Miscellaneous Bug
-about: A miscellaneous bug with Darling
+about: A miscellaneous bug in Darling
 labels: 'bug'
 ---